Klaus Goddard, Vice President for Global Distribution, offers common-sense advice to companies looking to navigate the complex NDC landscape.

 Third, consider the reporting and servicing aspects.
 We’re still seeing use-cases, especially around servicing (changes, exchanges, multi-airline bookings, etc.) that simply can’t yet be handled by existing NDC solutions.
 We’ve addressed some of these ourselves, but the ongoing investment required to address across all airlines will require a significant change in airline thinking and collaboration.

 And last, think about alignment within your overall program.
 Even for a single airline, some transactions will flow through an NDC-enabled connection, and other content will continue to flow in the existing channel.
 Therefore, how will NDC bookings, including all the elements of a traditional itinerary (such as hotel and car), align across your program and alongside your existing bookings?

 What are BCD’s next steps around NDC?

-During Q3 and Q4 of 2020, we expect to release solutions for a further seven airlines, including the first airlines that will distribute content via the GDSs’ NDC platforms.
+During 2023, we will release solutions for a further seven airlines, including the first airlines that will distribute content via the GDSs’ NDC platforms.
 The full list includes British Airways, Iberia, Singapore Airlines, Qantas, Air France-KLM, American Airlines and United Airlines.

 BCD clients can talk to their program managers about NDC.